zmievsa/cadwyn/docs/recipes.md

 ##### Compatible narrowing

 Let's say that previously users could specify their date of birth as a datetime instead of a date.
 We wish to rectify that.
+We can solve this with [internal body request schemas](./reference.md#internal-request-schemas).

 0. Continue storing `date_of_birth` as a datetime in your database to avoid breaking any old behavior
 1. Change the type of `date_of_birth` field to `datetime.date` in `data.latest.users.User`
-2. Add a `data.unversioned.users.UserInternalCreateRequest` which will essentially tell Cadwyn to always turn requests of type `UserCreateRequest` into `UserInternalCreateRequest`.
-Note that `UserInternalCreateRequest` needs to be imported somewhere for this to work.
+2. Add a `data.unversioned.users.UserInternalCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.
 This schema will allow us to keep time information from older versions without allowing users in new versions to provide it.
 This allows us to guarantee that old requests function in the same manner as before while new requests have the narrowed types.

     ```python
     from pydantic import Field
-    from cadwyn import internal_body_representation_of
     from ..latest.users import UserCreateRequest
     import datetime

-    @internal_body_representation_of(UserCreateRequest)
     class UserInternalCreateRequest(UserCreateRequest):
         time_of_birth: datetime.time = Field(default=datetime.time(0, 0, 0))
     ```

+3. Replace `UserCreateRequest` in your routes with `Annotated[UserInternalCreateRequest, InternalRepresentationOf[UserCreateRequest]]`:

+    ```python
+    from data.latest.users import UserCreateRequest, UserResource
+    from cadwyn import InternalRepresentationOf
+    from typing import Annotated

+    @router.post("/users", response_model=UserResource)
+    async def create_user(
+        user: Annotated[
+            InternalUserCreateRequest, InternalRepresentationOf[UserCreateRequest]
+        ]
+    ):
+        ...
+    ```

-3. Add the following migration to `versions.v2001_01_01`:
+4. Add the following migration to `versions.v2001_01_01`:

     ```python
     from cadwyn.structure import (